CrunchyData/postgres-operator/testing/kuttl/e2e/delete-namespace/README.md

 Note: KUTTL provides a `$NAMESPACE` var that can be used in scripts/commands, but which cannot be used in object definition yamls (like `01--cluster.yaml`).
-Therefore, we use a given, non-random namespace: `kuttl-test-delete-namespace`.
+Therefore, we use a given, non-random namespace that is defined in the makefile and generated with `generate-kuttl`.